 Studying in Los Angeles is an exciting opportunity to experience the diversity of the region – from the people and cuisine, to the culture, entertainment, and natural beauty of Southern California.

 While Loyola Marymount is situated in a quiet residential neighborhood, it is still part of the second largest city in the country.
 As with any big metropolis, it is wise to stay aware of your surroundings and follow common safety guidelines.

 Below is a general checklist to help you make the most of your time in LA, and ensure that your experience at LMU is a safe and enriching one.

 - Review our general safety tips for living in the U.S.

 - Make sure you know how to respond in the unlikely event of a natural disaster.
 Remember, California's natural disasters may differ from those in your home country.

 - Did you know?
-Beyond public safety, DPS is responsible for bike registrations, the campus lost and found, and more.
+Public Safety is also responsible for bike registrations, the campus lost and found, and more.
 Check out the full list of what we do.

 For questions and more information, the Office for International Students and Scholars.